-Whenever a large group of my friends are deciding on where to go for dinner it usually comes down to Korean BBQ or soon dubu.
-Soon dubu jjigae is a Korean tofu stew with beef, kimchi, seafood or other fillings and served with a side of rice.
-It can be extremely spicy or mild, depending on your preference, and it is always served piping hot in a stoneware pot.
-Crack an egg while it is still bubbling hot and enjoy with the various side dishes, or banchan, that is often served alongside the stew.
+Whenever a large group of my friends is deciding on where to go for dinner it usually comes down to Korean BBQ or soon dubu.
+Soon dubu jjigae is a Korean tofu stew with beef, kimchi, seafood, or other fillings and served with a side of rice.
 I've discovered that almost everyone who is introduced to this particular Korean dish becomes a fan.
 From those who never heard of soon dubu to those who aren't particularly fond of tofu, they all leave the restaurant satisfied.
-I can never resist a bowl of this tofu stew rain or shine!
 Here is my version using a different but equally delicious filling, dumpling soon dubu jjigae.

 - 3 cups water